Identity Recovery Groups

 I feel numb.

-If you find yourself making these statements, you may have lost sight of who you are.
+If you find yourself making these statements, you have lost sight of who you are and how to find meaning and purpose.
 Somewhere along the way, you have lost yourself to the drudgery of the journey and the cost of people-pleasing.
-You may have also dealt with trauma and loss along the way, and can’t get your head to stop reeling from the confusion and pain.
+You have also dealt with trauma and loss, and can’t get your head to stop reeling from the confusion and pain and grief.

 Are you wondering how to heal or to feel normal again?
 Can you heal if there is ongoing harm and your spouse won’t stop or change?
 The answer is yes, but it will require good boundaries and evaluating what you’re dealing with, motivated by, and reaching for.
 Healing starts with you guarding your own soul, because that is the wellspring of your life.
 And, it culminates in wisely and deftly connecting with the people around you without letting their brokenness define you.